 - Briefly present recommendations.

-- If necessary some further qualification or explanation of your judgement can be included.
+- If necessary, some further qualification or explanation of your judgement can be included.
 This can help your critique sound fair and reasonable.

 If you have used other sources in you review you should also include a list of references at the end of the review.

-Summarising and paraphrasing are essential skills for academic writing and in particular, the critical review.
+Summarising and paraphrasing for the critical review Summarising and paraphrasing are essential skills for academic writing and in particular, the critical review.
 To summarise means to reduce a text to its main points and its most important ideas.
 The length of your summary for a critical review should only be about one quarter to one third of the whole critical review.

-The best way to summarise is to:
+The best way to summarise

 - Locate the topic sentences and highlight the main points as you read.